-Attention: Circle is longer supporting new customers for Apple Pay payments via our Payments API.
-For any questions, please reach out to [email protected]
+Attention: Circle is no longer supporting new customers for Apple Pay payments via our Payments API.
+For any questions, please reach out to [email protected].

 To acquire an Apple payment token from Apple you will need to create an Apple Developer Account, register as a merchant, and acquire access credentials.
 Please work with an assigned Circle representative to work through this process.

 Before you get started with Apple Pay, you need the following: